Links

 systematic knowledge immediately computable by anyone.
 Enter your question or calculation, and Wolfram|Alpha uses its built-in algorithms and a growing collection of data to compute the answer

-custom graph paper generator to make the perfect graph paper for your project.
+Custom graph paper generator to make the perfect graph paper for your project.
 You can adjust it to work perfectly with your particular printer.
 You can adjust the color from black to grey to blue.
 If you have run out of your usual graph paper, make some of your own.
 The program generates a PDF file that is customized to your needs.
 Simply click and download it onto your desktop, and feel free to use it as often as you wish.
 Have fun with your assignment.

 YouSendIt is a free file upload service.
 Here's a way to send those files that are too big to email as attachments.
 Send and receive files up to 100 MB.